 Getting a CDL After a DWI Conviction

 To get a CDL, you must have an excellent driving history.
-A DWI of any kind is a serious mark on your record and while you may be able to pass the skills and knowledge tests, you are not guaranteed a second chance.
-In large part, even if you are able to get a CDL after a DWI, it will be up to any potential employer.
-If you have two or more DWIs on your record, you will most likely be disqualified from obtaining a CDL for life.
+A DWI of any kind is a serious mark on your record.
+While you may be able to pass all the CDL tests, you are not guaranteed a second chance after getting a DWI.
+In large part, even if you are able to get a CDL after a DWI, it will be up to any potential employer to offer you a job.